notAmecarmel/recruitmentTest/README.md

 ## 🎯 Objectives

-- Build a frontend form that collects project data
+- Build a frontend form that collects project data  (done)
 - Submit the form to a backend API
 - Store data in a database in the given JSON format
 - Retrieve and display projects by `userId`